Open-Systems-Pharmacology/Midazolam-Model/README.md

 Additional features in this update are:

-- direct UGT1A4 metabolism
+- direct UGT1A4 metabolism,
-- a decrease in the permeability between the intracellular and interstitial space  (parameters "P (intracellular->interstitial)" and "P (interstitial->intracellular)") in intestinal mucosa to optimize quantitatively the extent of gut wall metabolism.
+- a decrease in the permeability between the intracellular and interstitial space  (parameters "P (intracellular->interstitial)" and "P (interstitial->intracellular)") in intestinal mucosa to optimize quantitatively the extent of gut wall metabolism,
+- and binding to a hypothetical binding partner in the brain to optimize a late redistribution phase in midazolam plasma concentrations.

 ## Code of conduct
 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).